Detecting Sparse Cointegration: Abstract

 \section{Abstract}

-We propose a two-step procedure to detect cointegration in high-dimensional settings, focusing on sparse relationships.
-First, we use the adaptive LASSO to identify the small subset of integrated covariates driving the equilibrium relationship with a target series, ensuring model-selection consistency.
-Second, we adopt an information-theoretic model choice criterion to distinguish between stationarity and nonstationarity in the resulting residuals, avoiding dependence on asymptotic distributional assumptions.
-Monte Carlo experiments confirm robust finite-sample performance, even under endogeneity and serial correlation.
+We propose a two-step procedure for detecting sparse cointegration in high-dimensional single-equation models.
+First, we employ the adaptive lasso to identify the subset of integrated covariates driving the long-run equilibrium relationship with a target series.
+Second, we adopt an information-theoretic criterion to distinguish between stationarity and nonstationarity in the resulting residuals, avoiding reliance on complex asymptotic distributions.
+A key theoretical contribution is demonstrating that this residual-based decision rule remains consistent regardless of the internal cointegration structure among the right hand side predictors themselves.
+Monte Carlo experiments confirm the procedure’s robust finite-sample performance under endogeneity, serial correlation, and rank deficiency in the regressor matrix.